MagicFilou/sybo/README.md

 The program is written in Go.
 Before you get the program running there are a few steps to be done:

-1. Run the migration to create the necessary table in your postgres db.
+1. Run the migration to create the necessary table in your postgresql db.
 The SQL is in `migrations/000001_users.up`
 2. Set your environment variables, here are the following ones required:

 - ENV should have value _local_ or _prod_ according to the moe you are running